english-blog/english-blog.github.io/_posts/2010-06-12-human-minds-an-exploration-margaret-donaldson-book-review.md

 title: Human Minds - An Exploration
 date: 2010-06-12
 comments: false
-excerpt: Margaret Donaldson is Emeritus Professor of Developmental Psychology at the University of Edinburgh.
-In this book, she discusses in detail about the development of the human brain from childhood.
-She defines and explains the four important modes in which our brain develops and functions.
-Point-mode, Line-mode, Construct-mode and Transcendent-mode with lots of research data from the well known scientists in this field.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"